 Follow her first year here ››

 International Studies is available as a bilingual or trilingual international Bachelor of Arts.

 Our annual award-winning International Symposium attracts high-profile guests from around the world.
-This year the focus is on Japan.
+This year the focus is on Iceland.
 More ››